GarrisonD/raspberry-pi-for-bmw/README.md

 ## 3. Connecting to a Raspberry Pi

-Connect to a running Pi using SSH client with:
+On Linux or macOS, connect to a running Pi via SSH client with a command:

 ```sh
 ssh pi@raspberrypi.local
 ```

+On Windows, you have at least two options:

+1. Download, install and use [PuTTY](https://www.putty.org/) client

+2. Install [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu) (Linux based OS) on [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) and use its command line

 You can face an issue with resolving mDNS here if you are using an out-of-date Windows 10.
 You can try to update it, but the quick-and-easy solution is to use a Pi's IP address instead of `raspberrypi.local`.
 There are at least two ways where you can find it: